Editor and Publisher turns into Author and Performer!

 STORIES ABOUT STORYTELLERS: An Evening with Doug Gibson, and Many Famous Canadian Authors

-This one-man show consists of Doug Gibson, in traditional Publisher’s uniform of navy blazer and grey flannels, strolling about the stage — from a podium, to a chair at a desk/table, to an armchair — telling stories about the authors he got to know well in the course of his career as an Editor and Publisher.
+These one-man shows have Doug Gibson, in traditional Publisher’s uniform of navy blazer and grey flannels, strolling about the stage — from a podium, to a chair at a desk/table, to an armchair — telling stories about the authors he got to know well in the course of his 40-year career as an Editor and Publisher, ending as the Publisher at McClelland & Stewart.

-In short, the show can be tailored to fit the venue, and the occasion, and the time available — although Writers’ Festivals in Ottawa and Edmonton, for example, seem to be opting for the 60-minute show in a 200-250 seat theatre.
-Every Writers’ Festival approached so far has snapped up the show, and more are being approached.
+In short, the show can be tailored to fit the venue, and the occasion, and the time available — although Writers’ Festivals in Ottawa and Edmonton and Moose Jaw, for example, chose the 60-minute show in a 200-250 seat theatre.
+Almost every Writers’ Festival in the country snapped up the show.

-At the end of the show, an autographing session in the foyer is an important part of the proceedings, as Doug Gibson signs his new book, which by a strange coincidence is named Stories About Storytellers.
+At the end of the show, an autographing session in the foyer is an important part of the proceedings, as Doug Gibson signs his books.

 The staging requirements are very simple.
-A travelling body mike, a projector and a prominent screen (to show the caricatures stored in his PowerPoint laptop, which he operates via his own long-range slide changer), and the podium, desk and two chairs noted above.
-For the musical “stings,” he can supply his own small desktop speakers.
+A travelling body mike, a projector and a prominent screen (to show the caricatures stored in his PowerPoint laptop, which he, or his “Techie”, Jane , operates via his own long-range slide changer), and the podium, desk and two chairs noted above.
+For the musical “stings,” he can if necessary supply his own small desktop speakers.

 A SHORTER VERSION OF THIS STAGE PLAY, ADAPTED TO SUIT TIME & VENUE REQUIREMENTS